 Ten Simple Rules for Better Figures (PLOS), with examples

 Writing a paper

 - Writing the first draft of your paper

 - Writing papers like a modern scientist.
 This is one of the chapters of the book “how to be a modern scientist“

-How to be more productive at writing papers: How to Write a Lot: A Practical Guide to Productive Academic Writing (book)
+Book with suggestions on how to be more productive at writing papers: How to Write a Lot: A Practical Guide to Productive Academic Writing.

 Prepare for the job market while you are in grad school: it’s a tough world out there

 Applying for a hubble fellowship (lots of advice here applies as well to other fellowships – Einstein, NASA NPP etc)